 The Foundation also works towards:

 Madison Cox, President of the Fondation Jardin Majorelle, pursues the Foundation’s commitment to the above through an ongoing support of initiatives in the fields of culture, garden design, education, training in the fine crafts and fashion, as well as work of a social and general interest.
-The Fondation Jardin Majorelle has no commercial activity and is a purely non-profit organisation, whose only resources are those received as bequests or donations from natural or legal persons.

 Since its establishment, the Foundation has financially supported hundreds of associations and institutions in these fields.